Arbiter

 Priority

-An important piece of how Arbiter works is this register:
+An important piece of how Arbiter works is the client0_priority register.
+Here’s why:

 Imagine if both clients make a request on the same cycle.
 What happens?

-When priority_for_client_0 is asserted, then client 0 has priority.
-This means, in the event of a tie, if priority_for_client_0 is true, then client 0 wins.
-Otherwise, if priority_for_client_0 is false and the tie goes to client 1.
+When client0_priority is asserted, then client 0 has priority.
+This means, in the event of a tie, if client0_priority is true, then client 0 wins.
+Otherwise, if client0_priority is false, the tie goes to client 1.

-The heart of Arbiter is this big block of code:
+The heart of Arbiter is this when block:

 grant0 := false